Jennifer Lanthier

 Jennifer Deirdre Jane Lanthier (born February 29, 1964) is a Canadian children's author and journalist.
-Since August 2016 she has been the Director, U. of T. News at the University of Toronto.
+Since August 2016 she has been director, U of T News at the University of Toronto.

 Early life

 Lanthier was born in Toronto, Ontario to father Jim Lanthier and mother Jane McDougall, and spent her early years in Toronto, St. Catharines and Sudbury, Ontario.
 She attended secondary school first at Loyalist Collegiate Institute in Kingston, Ontario and then at North Toronto Collegiate Institute.

-Lanthier studied Political Science and History at the University of Toronto, University College, graduating with her Bachelor of Arts degree in 1985.
-While at U. of T. she was a council member of the college student government, The University College Literary and Athletic Society ("the Lit"), and a contributor to student newspapers The Gargoyle and The Newspaper.
+Lanthier studied Political Science and History at University College, University of Toronto, graduating with her Bachelor of Arts degree in 1985.
+While at U of T she was a council member of the college student government, The University College Literary and Athletic Society ("the Lit"), and a contributor to student newspapers The Gargoyle and The Newspaper.

 She then studied Journalism at Ryerson University in Toronto where she served as Editor of the Ryerson School of Journalism's student newspaper, The Ryersonian, and interned at the Ottawa Citizen before joining the newswire service United Press International.

 She has also worked for The Financial Post (now The National Post) covering first Labour and then Biotechnology.
 She has been a speechwriter for the Premier of Ontario and a freelance writer for magazines such as Canadian House & Home and Canadian Living.